nejckorasa/nejckorasa.github.io/content/posts/spec-driven-development.md

 ---
-title: "Spec-Driven Development: What Belongs in the Spec"
+title: "Spec-Driven Development in Production: What the Spec Can Actually Own"
 description: "Three months building a production credit-card ledger with AI.
 Which parts of a spec survive, which parts rot, and the step the workflow is still missing."
 date: 2026-07-27
 tags: ["AI", "Spec-Driven Development", "Software Architecture", "Testing", "Software Engineering"]